learn-co-curriculum/dsc-object-initialization-lab/README.md

 # Object Initialization - Lab

 ## Introduction
 In this lab, we will practice defining classes with custom `__init__` methods.
-We will define two classes, Driver in the cells below.
+We will define two classes, Driver and Passenger in the cells below.
 Follow the instructions in order to get the tests to pass.

 ## Objectives